New for 2017

 The Advance Package includes convenience features like auto-dimming side mirrors, heated and ventilated front seats, heated steering wheel, second-row captain’s chairs in place of the bench seat in other models, and roof rails.
 A rear-seat entertainment package with DVD player, rear monitor, and an upgraded audio system is also available.

-The new front end is more of a departure from the traditional SUV box shape compared to the previous MDX.
+The new front end is more of a departure from the traditional SUV box shape.
 The fascia is blended with an aggressively sculpted hood and front fenders.
 A new chrome rocker panel design adds some visual flair to the sides, while the rear end gets dressed up with a new bumper and twin exhaust outlets.

-Acura also gave the interior a more premium feel with features like an electronic parking brake and shifter, and Olive Ash Burl or Black Limba wood trim.
+Acura also gave the interior a more premium feel with features like an electronic parking brake and shifter and the choice of Olive Ash Burl or Black Limba wood trim.
 The MDX also features optional second-row captain’s chairs, eliminating the middle seat that is usually a penalty box for passengers anyway.

 Standard safety equipment on the 2017 Acura MDX includes anti-lock brakes, Vehicle Stability Assist with Traction Control and Motion Adaptive Steering, forward collision warning, collision-mitigating automatic braking, lane departure warning, lane keep assist, road departure mitigation, adaptive cruise control, and a multi-view rearview camera with dynamic grid lines.
 Optional features include a surround-view camera system, rear cross-traffic monitor, blind spot information system, and Head-Up Warning.